javeddc/Disnumber/README.md

 Disnumber is a project by Javed de Costa.
 If you have any issues or feedback, get in touch [through my github](github.com/javeddc).

+## API Documentation

+Disnumber has a free API – it's easy to use.

+It's accessible at [http://www.disnumber.com/api_request](http://www.disnumber.com/api_request).
+It takes one parameter, "search", which you can give a search string.
+This can be a number or a phrase – the API will detect what type and return the appropriate response.
+Numbers can include +, * and # characters.
+Phrases must have no special characters, and must be separated by a space.

+The result format is a JSON string.

+Sucessful number lookup result:
+`{"result":"honeycomb waterfall","error_message":"","result_type":"phrase"}`

+Sucessful phrase lookup result:
+`{"result":"+61417418089","error_message":"","result_type":"number"}`

+Error example:
+`{"result":"","error_message":"No number was found for this phrase.
+Please check your phrase and try again!","result_type":"error"}`

 ## Implementation Notes

 Disnumber is a Sinatra app, backed by a PostgreSQL database.
 It was written for Ruby version 2.4.1, and deployed on Heroku.
 Disnumber uses PG and ActiveRecord for the database and Bcrypt for password handling.